kettanaito/remix-og-image/README.md

 // app/routes/og.jsx
 import { isOpenGraphImageRequest } from 'vite-remix-og-image-plugin'

 // 1.
-Export the special `openGraphImages` function.
+Export the special `openGraphImage` function.
 // This function returns an array of OG image generation entries.
-// In the example below, it generates only one image called "og-image.jpeg" export function openGraphImages() {
+// In the example below, it generates only one image called "og-image.jpeg" export function openGraphImage() {
   return [
     { name: 'og-image' }
   ]